Readit News logoReadit News

 It probably doesn't help that terminal colors are a bit of mess.
 E.g., piping colored output through 'less' can result in some messy control-character rendering rather than having the desired effect.

-vundercind · 10 months ago
+vundercind · a year ago

 Like sigils in that regard.
 Perl-type sigils are extremely nice... if you're editing in Notepad or some ancient vi without syntax highlighting and the ability to ID references on request.
 Little point to them, if you've got more-capable tools.

-o11c · 10 months ago
+o11c · a year ago

 Note that case handling is a place where postgres (which folds to lowercase) violates the standard (which folds to uppercase).